Welcome to the Albuquerque District of the New Mexico Annual Conference!

 Geographically, one can behold the wondrous, expansive beauty of varied parts of this dynamic District...from the deserts to the rocky plains to the majestic mountains... without ever leaving the District!

 Our 49 churches and 18 Mission Fellowships are celebrations in themselves of the extraordinary mission outreach that is touching hundreds of lives in their active ministries.
 The Native American Ministry of the Four Corners area is an example of the huge iimpact Jesus Christ is having in the Navajo nation, where United Methodist ministries are thriving.
 Many of our churches are also investigating the possibilities of expanding their ministry to our Hispanic/Latino communities.
 Two examples of this are Harwood UMC and St. Andrew's UMC in Albuquerque proper, where they are leading the way with life-changing relationships with Spanish-speaking communities there.
+As of June this year, we are delighted to welcome to our Conference one of the merging Rio Grande Conference Churches to Albuquerque District: El Buen Samaritano.
+Bienvenidos!
 Others are starting new worship services, contemplating second campuses, beginning new faith communities, and adopting struggling congregations.
 In addition, we support a growing Wesley campus ministry at UNM.
 And, the quality, commitment and vision of the laity of the Albuquerque District is truly outstanding.

 We have had teams working on a brand new concept: A Free Store, where household items are available for free as a volunteer staff invests themselves in ministry with the poor.
 Initial reports have proven this to be an invaluable ministry tool for reaching those in need.
-To date, there are two established Free Stores in our District, at Harwood UMC and at Peralta UMC, with a brand new one just opening at Rio Rancho UMC!
-The Rio Rancho "Renewed Hope Free Store" will open at Rio Rancho United Methodist Church, 1652 Abrazo Rd.
-NE, Rio Rancho, on August 4 from 9 a.m. until noon.
-The store will offer items like gently used pots and pans, bowls, kitchen ware, silverware, plates, mugs, drinking glasses; bath and hand towels, dish towels, sheets, pillow cases, pillows, bed spreads, blankets, and books to the public at no charge.
+To date, there are four established Free Stores in our District, at Harwood UMC and at Peralta UMC, and at Rio Rancho UMC, and the newest at Trinity UMC!
+The free stores offer items like gently used pots and pans, bowls, kitchen ware, silverware, plates, mugs, drinking glasses; bath and hand towels, dish towels, sheets, pillow cases, pillows, bed spreads, blankets, and books to the public at no charge.
 Devotions, prayers, and coffee always available!
-Rio Rancho Free Store Opening
+Contact the churches mentioned or the District Office for more information!

 > 30 x 50 ft. shelter with fireplace and charcoal fire pit